bonjour-foundation/smiley/README.md

-# Smiley
+# Smiley 😃

 An interactive smiley to communicate how you feel (about something).

 ## Run the project locally

-Make sure you have a recent version of [Node.js installed](https://nodejs.org/en/) (LTS recommended).
+Make sure you have a recent version of [Node.js installed](https://nodejs.org/en/).

-These Web Components are developed with [Stencil](https://stenciljs.com/).
+This Web Component is developed with [Stencil](https://stenciljs.com/).

 ```
 git clone https://github.com/bonjour-foundation/smiley